-After that, what I did is to create a file /etc/my.cnf.d/galera.cnf with the following content.
+After that, what I did was create a file /etc/my.cnf.d/galera.cnf with the following content.

 [mysqld]